sjspence/epicPCR/README.md

 ------------
-Starting with raw fastq files of paired-end data, run the following list of commands to generate curated fasta files of 16S reads as well as Operational Taxonomic Units within efPCR libraries.
-Scripts are either included in the QIIME package or they are custom scripts available at www.github.com/sjspence/efPCR.
+Starting with raw fastq files of paired-end data, run the following list of commands to generate curated fasta files of 16S reads as well as Operational Taxonomic Units within EPIC PCR libraries.
+Scripts are either included in the QIIME package or they are custom scripts available at www.github.com/sjspence/EPIC_PCR.

-If you prepared an efPCR reaction with new primer sets and target genes, you should modify the custom scripts filterBar.py or filterDSRb.py to recognize your tailored fusion structure.
+If you prepared an EPIC PCR reaction with new primer sets and target genes, you should modify the custom scripts filterBar.py or filterDSRb.py to recognize your tailored fusion structure.